megastep/makeself/README.md

   * _args_ are optional options for Makeself.
 The available ones are :

     * **--version** : Prints the version number on stdout, then exits immediately
-    * **--gzip** : Use gzip for compression (is the default on platforms on which gzip is commonly available, like Linux)
+    * **--gzip** : Use gzip for compression (the default on platforms on which gzip is commonly available, like Linux)
     * **--bzip2** : Use bzip2 instead of gzip for better compression.
 The bzip2 command must be available in the command path.
-I recommend that you set the prefix to something like '.bz2.run' for the archive, so that potential users know that they'll need bzip2 to extract it.
+It is recommended that the archive prefix be set to something like '.bz2.run', so that potential users know that they'll need bzip2 to extract it.
     * **--pbzip2** : Use pbzip2 instead of gzip for better and faster compression on machines having multiple CPUs.
 The pbzip2 command must be available in the command path.
-I recommend that you set the prefix to something like '.bz2.run' for the archive, so that potential users know that they'll need bzip2 to extract it.
+It is recommended that the archive prefix be set to something like '.bz2.run', so that potential users know that they'll need bzip2 to extract it.
+    * **--xz** : Compress using xz instead of gzip.
+    * **--base64** : Encode the archive to ASCII in Base64 format (base64 command required).
     * **--compress** : Use the UNIX "compress" command to compress the data.
 This should be the default on all platforms that don't have gzip available.
     * **--nocomp** : Do not use any compression for the archive, which will then be an uncompressed TAR.
     * **--notemp** : The generated archive will not extract the files to a temporary directory, but in a new directory created in the current directory.
 This is better to distribute software packages that may extract and compile by themselves (i.e. launch the compilation through the embedded script).